kahunacohen/real-world-fp/part2.md

 employeesToHTML = compose(toHTML, employeesToTable);
 ```

-We can obviously debug individual functions that we wrote (e.g. `JSONToTable`) by putting calls to `console` or breakpoints
+We can debug named functions that we wrote (e.g. `JSONToTable`) by putting calls to `console` or breakpoints
 in the body of those functions.
 But what if we want to debug in a clearer way between functions in the pipeline?

 What we need is a function that calls `console` and then simply returns what's passed to it for input to the next function in the chain.
 [Ramda](https://ramdajs.com/) has a utility function for this called [`tap`](https://ramdajs.com/docs/#tap) that does just this (among other things).
 So for quick debugging we can stick `tap` in the middle of our pipeline.
 For example, if we want